Do guys wear cologne or perfume?

 The term eau de toilette was taken from the French term ‘faire sa toilette’ which means getting ready.

 EDC has a low concentration of perfume essence, only about 2-4% of perfume essence and is generally cheaper than the above types of perfume.
 Eau de Colognes come in bigger bottles since more liquid is needed because the fragrance only lasts up to 2-3 hours.
+Perfume lasts about 3 times longer than cologne.

 Originally eau de cologne referred to a customary recipe made from herbs and citrus notes with little base notes.
 Traditionally, colognes are a safe choice for fragrances at a lower cost.
+This is the basis of difference in cologne vs perfume.

 On the low end of the scale is Eau Fraiche (“Fresh Water” in French), with only 1-3% perfume essence in the bottle — the rest being made up of water and alcohol.
 It’s often used as a refreshing splash-on fragrance, with low expected longevity.